victor-pena/victor/_posts/2023-01-23-organization-informal-housing.md

 From this social evolutive approach, the urbanization process in Lima, is viewed as the functioning of an self-organized system progressing towards the fullfilment of ever changing social and economic needs.
 The relations between its components are highlighted to identify the most relevant relationships and its related procesures that generate organizational learning and social knowledge.

+Therefore, lines of action can be devised taking into account the most relevant relationships that generate desired outcomes, while also expected unintended consequences.
+Both of the resulting social and spatial outcomes comes along within a mix of normative and informal framework of operating rules among skateholders.

 ![autonomia]({{ "/assets/autonomia.jpeg" | relative_url }})
 Autonomy